eclipse-hono/hono/site/documentation/content/api/telemetry-pubsub/index.md

 for applications that want to consume telemetry data from Pub/Sub instead of an Apache Kafka&trade;
 broker.

-{{% notice warn %}}
+{{% notice warning %}}
-Support for the Google Pub/Sub based Telemtetry API is considered experimental and may change without further notice.
+Support for the Google Pub/Sub based Telemetry API is considered **experimental** and may change without further notice.
 {{% /notice %}}

 ## Southbound Operations